camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/32-migrate-from-camunda-bpm-71/00-overview.html.md

 ---

 title: 'Overview'
-category: 'Migrate from camunda BPM 7.1 to 7.2'
+category: 'Migrate from Camunda BPM 7.1 to 7.2'

 ---